CodeAdminDe/helm-charts/charts/bind9-hidden-primary/README.md

 </pre>
 </div>
 			</td>
-			<td>This sets the container image more information can be found here: https://kubernetes.io/docs/concepts/containers/images/ Override the image tag, whose default is the chart appVersion.</td>
+			<td>This sets the container image more information can be found here: https://kubernetes.io/docs/concepts/containers/images/ Override the image tag, whose default is the chart appVersion.
+If you'd like to reference the image by digest, override the image digest.</td>
 		</tr>
 		<tr>
-			<td id="imagePullSecrets"><a href="./values.yaml#L37">imagePullSecrets</a></td>
+			<td id="imagePullSecrets"><a href="./values.yaml#L40">imagePullSecrets</a></td>
 			<td>
 list
 </td>